SimArgentino/CATS-online-anomaly-detection/README.md

     Threshold selection percentile
     Two different autoencoder models

 The results are viewable on Streamlit, where you can also upload a dataset and choose your model to perform anomaly detection.
-The interface allows you to select the model section for anomaly detection in real time and visualize the results.
+The interface allows you to select the model section for anomaly detection in real-time and visualize the results.

 <h2>📊 Project Graph: </h2>